nathan-ha/cs161L-lab05/REPORT.md

 # Section 2
 This table differs because of some hazards than occurred.
 For example in the instruction:
 ```
+lw   $v0, 31($zero)
-add $v1 $v0 $v0
+add  $v1, $v0, $v0
-sw $v1 132($zero)
 ```
-We see that the first instruction stores an ALU result into $v1.
-We then attempt then attempt to store the data in $v1 into memory.
+We see that the first instruction stores data into $v0.
+We then attempt then attempt to use the data in $v0.
 This causes a hazard due to the dependency of the second instruction on the first instruction.
 This causes the pipeline to stall and get interrupted.
+This is called a data hazard.

 # Section 3
+Inserting the instruction `and $t0, $t0, $zero` would prevent the stall.
+The hazard and stall would be prevented because it gives the pipeline time to write back data to the registers.